 Canary pox vector vaccine

 This product is to be administered by intra-muscular injection and has been shown to provide protection of at least six months duration.
-A two-dose priming regimen is recommended, with boosters at a six-month interval.
+A two dose priming regimen is recommended, with boosters at a six month interval.
 The vaccine is safe to use in foals as young as four months of age, and there is some evidence of efficacy in the face of maternal immunity.
-Because this vaccine generates high levels of antibody response, it is likely to be suitable for pre-foaling boosters.
+Because this vaccine induces high levels of antibody, it is likely to be suitable for pre-foaling boosters.

 Pregnant broodmares, previously vaccinated: Vaccinate 4 to 6 weeks before foaling using an inactivated-virus vaccine or the canary pox vectored vaccine.